connect2x-de/trixnity-messenger/README.md

 }
 ```

-Some configuration options for the Matrix Messenger can also be changed via Environment Variables at build time, e.g. `TM_DISABLE_DOWNLOADS` to prohibit the download of files from the Messenger.
+Some configuration options for the Matrix Messenger can also be changed via properties at build time, e.g. `TM_DISABLE_DOWNLOADS` to prohibit the download of files from the Messenger.

 ### MatrixClientConfiguration